How to work from home and look after children at the same time

 It’s easy for stress to get the better of working parents, even at the best of times.
 We often de-prioritise our own well-being because there is simply so much to do.
 A global pandemic, when there are lives and livelihoods under threat, is going to challenge the worry levels of even the most laid back character.
 Neglecting self-care won’t be good for us or our children.
 Because when we don’t look after ourselves, we quickly deplete our resources for looking after others and for being the calm consistent parent we aspire to be.
 So prioritise little bits of self-care and take a few minutes regularly to stretch and breathe.
 Stop working, have a cup of tea and listen to a funny podcast to take your mind off things and recharge.
 (See Self-care ideas for busy parents)

-Got some great tips on combining work and children?
+Got some great tips on how to work from home and look after children?
 Do share them in the comments below.
 And please stay safe in these challenging times.